Makati: Shopping centers

 Makati is one of the most well-known shopping hubs of Metro Manila.
 Various shopping centers, offering both international and local retail shops, high-end boutiques, dining outlets and entertainment facilities can be found around the city.

 The Ayala Center is a major commercial development operated by Ayala Land located in the Makati CBD.
 The center is known for its wide array of shopping, entertainment, and cultural offerings, making it a premier shopping and cultural district in the metropolis.
 It is a vast walkable complex with high-end malls that houses cinemas, local and international shops, homegrown restaurants and international food chains.
-The shopping malls that are located at the Ayala Center include Greenbelt, Glorietta, Park Square, The Link, and Ayala Malls One Ayala.
-The Ayala Center is also home to three department stores, namely: SM Makati, Rustan's, and The Landmark.
+The shopping malls that are located at the Ayala Center include Greenbelt, Glorietta, Park Square, The Link, and One Ayala by Ayala Malls.
+The Ayala Center is also home to three department stores, namely: SM Makati, Rustan's, and Landmark.

 Other shopping centers in Makati include Power Plant Mall at Rockwell Center, Century City Mall at Century City, Ayala Malls Circuit at Circuit Makati, Cash & Carry Mall, Walter Mart Makati, Makati Central Square (formerly Makati Cinema Square), Guadalupe Commercial Complex, Paseo de Magallanes, and pocket malls at various high-rise residential condominiums or office buildings in the city.